 For roughly $7 per month, you get 1TB of raw storage and additional access to Office 365.

-The jewel for this is the access to the Office 365 for free where you can edit your document online and skip the hassle downloading and uploading them again if you’re a frequent Office user.
+The jewel for this is the access to Office 365 for free here you can edit your document online and skip the hassle of downloading and uploading them again if you’re a frequent Office user.

 What drawbacks can I expect?

 While OneDrive is superb when it comes to many different aspects, they have some drawbacks as well.

-But we as a normal user wouldn’t we want to avoid it if there’s a better option?
+But we as normal users wouldn’t want to avoid it if there’s a better option.

 As many unethical hackers always seek to hack Microsoft’s products, your profile will be at risk no matter what you do.